numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 ..
 Note:: Considering the runtime of the restart algorithm allows to compare quantitatively the two different scenarios where

 	* an algorithm converges often but relatively slowly
-	* an algorithm converges less often, but once it converges, it converges fast.
+	* an algorithm converges less often, but whenever it converges, it is with a fast convergence rate.

 The performance assessment in COCO heavily relies on this conceptual restart algorithm.
 However, we collect only one single sample of (successful or unsuccessful) runtime per problem while more are needed to be able to display significant data.
 This is where the idea of instances comes into play: We interpret different runs performed on different instances :math:`\theta_1,\ldots,\theta_K` of the same parametrized function :math:`f_\theta` as repetitions, that is, as if they were performed on the same function. [#]_